 A Patient Must Notify Our Doctors of Their Current Health Conditions

-During our consultation screening before a patient can receive sedation dentistry in Glendale, our doctors will ask them a series of very important questions, and they must, for their safety and well-being, answer all of them honestly.
+During our consultation screening before a patient can receive sedation dentistry in Pasadena, our doctors will ask them a series of very important questions, and they must, for their safety and well-being, answer all of them honestly.

 One of the primary ones is in regard to any pre-existing health conditions from which they may already be suffering.
 If they are suffering from a major chronic condition, such as asthma or diabetes, it is absolutely vital this information is disclosed.
 Both of these conditions must be carefully monitored during any type of usage of sedation dentistry, as well as several others, so all of this information must be declared as soon as possible.

 What Kinds of Dietary Restrictions are Involved with Sedation Dentistry?